System design interview guide

 Query path

-- Re-rank if needed; return cursor.
+- Re-rank if needed; return results plus opaque cursor for pagination.

 Key challenges